The serendipity of solitude

 Ashley McCray, a Class of ’22 student at Harvard Business School, takes a break at 1 Western Ave. in between classes and tennis.
 McCray created a mindfulness start-up app called The Only Convoy.
 “In 2019, mindfulness become my primary focus.
 I realized I had been chasing my professional aspirations for so long that I lost sight of what fulfilled me as a person.
 I forgot what made me happy; and I learned that I wasn’t alone” — 86 percent of Americans are unhappy, she said.
 McCray’s app works to “personalize happiness” according to what is important to you, your guiding values, and how are your goals align to them.
 “We help users pinpoint their values, create a plan, and set goals that lead to a better them; on their terms, not external benchmarks,” said McCray.

-To foster realization, Carly Yingst, a Ph.D. candidate in the Graduate School of Arts and Sciences, recalls a verse from Mary Shelley as she takes a pause to write in her journal outside the McKay Lab at the School of Engineering and Applied Sciences.
+To foster realization, Carly Yingst, a Ph.D. candidate in the Graduate School of Arts and Sciences, recalls a verse from Mary Shelley as they take a pause to write in their journal outside the McKay Lab at the School of Engineering and Applied Sciences.
 Yingst primarily studies 18th-century and Romantic literatures, with a particular interest in the novel.
-Her dissertation-in-progress, “Unsettling Time in the British Novel, 1720‒1830,” reconsiders the early novel’s relation to changing conceptions of time in modernity by investigating how novelists from Shelley to Daniel Defoe engaged with forms for recording present experience.
+Their dissertation-in-progress, “Unsettling Time in the British Novel, 1720‒1830,” reconsiders the early novel’s relation to changing conceptions of time in modernity by investigating how novelists from Shelley to Daniel Defoe engaged with forms for recording present experience.

 Samantha Galvin ’24 reclines on a tree outside Memorial Church.
 Galvin is a member of the Harvard Outing Club, and took a class called “Tree” taught by William Friedman.
 Galvin’s assignment was to adopt a tree of her choosing for a semester.
 “Part of my homework was to relax,” she said.
 “It was really cool to have a way to root yourself in the presence of the tree, and it made me live more in the moment.”